8.2.1.1. Minimal socket implementation

 Despite these limitations, this implementation is sufficient to connect to a LwM2M server using the networking compatibility layer.

-7.2.1.1.4.
+8.2.1.1.4.
 Create socket context

 The socket context is represented by a custom structure: net_ctx_posix_impl_t.
 This structure stores:

-• a file descriptor for the socket (sockfd)
+• the socket file descriptor (sockfd)

 • the current socket state (state)